DrGFreeman/rps-cv-data-science/img/README.md

 This directory is a placeholder to store the images.
-For compatibility with the rpscv package (https://github.com/DrGFreeman/rps-cv), should be placed in directories named *rock*, *paper* and *scissors* according to their class.
+For compatibility with the rpscv package (https://github.com/DrGFreeman/rps-cv), images should be placed in directories named *rock*, *paper* and *scissors* according to their respective class.